transdigiware/blockchain/howto/ibp-chaincode-smart-contract.md

 ## Before you begin
 {: #ibp-smart-contracts-k8s-self-managed-before}

-First, access to {{site.data.keyword.cloud_notm}} to set up the free Kubernetes cluster.
+Access to {{site.data.keyword.cloud_notm}} to set up the free Kubernetes cluster.
 Free access to the Kubernetes cluster valid for 28 days.
 After Kubernetes cluster setup finishes, install the {{site.data.keyword.blockchainfull_notm}} Platform into the cluster.

-### Suitable Python Environment
+### Python
 {: #ibp-smart-contracts-k8s-self-managed-before-python}

-Ansible is a main feature for this setup.
-As Ansible is written in Python, therefore, getting a Python environment is essential.
-Setup of Python can be time consuming and awkward.
-The easier way to do this successfully is to use pipenv.

-To get started, use the following sequence of commands:
+This tutorial requires Ansible, which depends on Python.
+To simplify the configuration of Python you can use pipenv.
+For example, run the following commands:

 ```bash
 pipenv --python 3.8